cmonllor/hyperToken/README.md

 .
 Arbitrum Sepolia
 .
 Optimism Sepolia

-*A pity now we cannot apply for Avalanche track in Chromion Hackathon*
+*A pity, now we cannot apply for Avalanche track in Chromion Hackathon*

 ## Note for Chromion judges ##

 HyperToken was an idea originally for Block Magic hackathon in May'24.
 At the end of Block Magic hackathon I realized it wasn't possible to get even a half-working demo version and had to resign... project was not submitted.

 ### What I did for Block Magic hackathon. ###